mcode/rems-admin/DockerProdSetupGuideForMacOS.md

     git clone https://github.com/mcode/REMS.git REMS
     ```

-    Alternatively, you can download/copy just the docker-compose.yml file from the REMS reposiotry since that is the only file needed for this set up.
+    Alternatively, you can download/copy just the docker-compose.yml file from the REMS repository since that is the only file needed for this set up.

-## Open REMS in VSCode (Option 1 Only)
+### Open REMS in VSCode (Option 1 Only)

 The Docker Extension for VsCode has useful functionality to aid in the development process using this set up guide.
 This extension lets you eaily visualize the containers, images, networks, and volumes created by this set up.
 Clicking on a running container will open up the file structure of the container.
 Right clicking on a running container will give the option to view container logs (useful to see output from select services), attach a shell instance within the container, and attach a Visual Studio Code IDE to the container using remote-containers.
 See: https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker